DavidsDatabase/Produce-Cost/README.md

 ### Project Overview

 This project's objective is to provide insights on the cost of various produce and how prices compare and contrast.
-By analyzing some KPIs from the dataset, we look to identify any trends, make data-driven recommendations, and hopefully gauge on the company's performance.
+By analyzing some KPIs from the dataset, we look to identify any trends and make data-driven recommendations.

 ### About the Data